milky2028/avhc/README.md

 * Cloud functions for post-order processing and post-order email.
 * Page to edit default user account info
 * PWA install prompt on orders page
-* Add orders to database.
+* ~Add orders to database.~
+* Validate order fields on order placement
+* Field Error handler
 * Orders page displays actual orders (is dummy order now).
-* Fix checkout page since Vuex reintegration.
+* ~Fix checkout page since Vuex reintegration.~
 * User permission levels with Firebase Custom Claims.
 * Database security rules.
 VERY IMPORTANTTTTTTTTTTTTTT.
 * All desktop styles need to be redone and componentized.
 I don't like them as they are now, and they're not reusable